pangcrd/8x8WS2812/README.md

+Im using STM32C6 Bluepill
-Change your board in plaformio.ini
+Change your board [ESP,Arduino,PIC,..] in plaformio.ini